ArthuryanLoheac/ZAPPY/docs/docs/zappy/PLUGIN_CREATION.md

 - Use the `pluginsData` object to access game data such as players, tiles, and teams.
 - Ensure your plugin adheres to the project's coding standards.
 - Test your plugin thoroughly to ensure it does not interfere with existing UI components.
+- The `priority` method allows the GUI to determine the order in which plugins are processed.
+Higher priority values are processed first.

 ---